HomeHealthThe Silent Killer: Ovarian Cancer

 Screening Tests Although there is no consistently reliable screening test to detect ovarian cancer, the following tests are available and should be offered to women, especially those at high risk for ovarian cancer.

 Pelvic Exam: Women age 18 and above should have a mandatory annual vaginal exam.
-Women age 35 and above should receive an annual rectovaginal exam (physician inserts fingers in the rectum and vagina simultaneously to feel for abnormal swelling and to detect tenderness).
+Women aged 35 and above should receive an annual rectovaginal exam (physician inserts fingers in the rectum and vagina simultaneously to feel for abnormal swelling and to detect tenderness).

-Transvaginal Sonography: This ultrasound, performed with a small instrument placed in the vagina, is appropriate especially for women at high risk for ovarian cancer or for those with an abnormal pelvic exam.
+Transvaginal Sonography: This ultrasound, performed with a small instrument placed in the vagina, is appropriate, especially for women at high risk for ovarian cancer or for those with an abnormal pelvic exam.

 CA-125 Test: This blood test determines if the level of CA-125, a protein produced by ovarian cancer cells, has increased in the blood of a woman at high risk for ovarian cancer or with an abnormal pelvic examination.

-While CA-125 is an important test, it unfortunately is not always accurate.
+While CA-125 is an important test, it, unfortunately, is not always accurate.
 Some non-cancerous diseases of the ovaries also increase the CA-125 levels, and some ovarian cancers may not produce enough CA-125 levels to cause a positive test.

 Positive Tests

-If any of these tests are positive, a woman should consult with a gynecologic oncologist who may conduct a CT scan and X-Rays and study the results.
+If any of these tests are positive, a woman should consult a gynecologic oncologist who may conduct a CT scan and X-rays and study the results.
 However, the only way to more accurately confirm ovarian cancer is with a biopsy, a procedure in which the doctor takes a sample of the tumor and examines it under a microscope.

-Research into new ovarian cancer screening tests is ongoing and new diagnostic tests may be on the horizon.
+Research into new ovarian cancer screening tests is ongoing, and new diagnostic tests may be on the horizon.
 NOCC monitors the latest scientific developments, so please come back and visit our site for updates.

-Treatment
+Treatment Choices

 After your diagnosis, your doctor will develop your customized treatment plan.
-Women should always discuss their treatment options with a physician, because the best and most appropriate treatment will be different based on the stage of disease, the woman’s age and the overall condition of her health.
+Women should always discuss their treatment options with a physician because the best and most appropriate treatment will be different based on the stage of disease, the woman’s age, and the overall condition of her health.

 There are three main treatment types for ovarian cancer: